Taedddsdfs/Team-1/README.md

 ```
 Inspect the `a0` output signal.
 It should match the F1 sequence: `1` (001) $\to$ `3` (011) $\to$ `7` (111) $\to$ ...

- -Via VBuddy (If connected):Ensure the USB device is attached.
+ - Via VBuddy (If connected):Ensure the USB device is attached.
 The LEDs on the VBuddy should increment and then turn off, matching the simulation logic.

 ## 3. Troubleshooting Guide

 **1. Test 5 Fails (Got a0 = 808 or 200)**

---**Cause**: The rtl/gaussian.mem data file is missing, corrupted, or contains metadata tags (e.g., [source...]).
+ - **Cause**: The rtl/gaussian.mem data file is missing, corrupted, or contains metadata tags (e.g., [source...]).

---**Fix**: Ensure gaussian.mem contains only pure hexadecimal numbers and is located strictly in the repo/rtl/ directory.
+ - **Fix**: Ensure gaussian.mem contains only pure hexadecimal numbers and is located strictly in the repo/rtl/ directory.

 **2. Verilator Error: "Did not find file"**
---**Cause**: The script is being run from the wrong directory.
+ - **Cause**: The script is being run from the wrong directory.

---**Fix**: Always execute commands from inside the repo/tb/ directory.
+ - **Fix**: Always execute commands from inside the repo/tb/ directory.

 **3. Linker Error:** "undefined reference to ticks"

---**Cause**: The C++ testbench is missing the global tick counter definition required by the header file.
+- **Cause**: The C++ testbench is missing the global tick counter definition required by the header file.
---**Fix**: Add unsigned int ticks = 0; at the top of your .cpp testbench file.
+- **Fix**: Add unsigned int ticks = 0; at the top of your .cpp testbench file.

 ***Visual demo*** **@^_^@**